 What Is WordPress Caching?

-WordPress works dynamically and thus, every time a visitor visits a websites, fresh content is generated at the request of the user.
-The only motive behind doing this is that WordPress always wants to present the updated information.
+WordPress works dynamically and thus, every time a visitor visits a website, fresh content is generated at the request of the user.
+The only motive for doing this is that WordPress always wants to present the updated information.

 In most of the cases, this sounds a little unnecessary as the blog posts and the content of the website doesn’t change unless they are manually edited, and the disadvantage of working dynamically to generate fresh content on every request is that it takes a lot of time to transfer all the information and load it.
 Consequently, the load time of the website increases.

 On the other hand, if a copy of this information can be saved for the users and new information requests are not made every time a user visits a particular website or web page, then, the loading time can be reduced dramatically, which will also improve the performance of the website.
 This is what caching is all about.

 Caching means creating a static version of the content and delivering it to the website visitors.
 This implies, when the same visitor (this can be identified through the visitor’s IP address) comes to your website again, what they will see would be the cached copy of the website, which is much faster to load.

 Caching is reusing the data which was generated by the previous requests to ensure that the future requests would be satisfied much faster.
 Caching minimizes the amount data of data which flows between WordPress database, browser and the web server which helps in achieving faster loading times.

 On the basis of the client-server model, primarily, two types of caching protocols are available – client-side caching and the server side caching.